-A graduate of University of North Carolina at Chapel Hill, and with a Master of Public Policy and Administration underway, Kate has committed herself to lifelong learning.
-When she is not at KM, or studying for class, she can be found taking in the sights and sounds on and around Venice Beach with the love of her life, Christopher, and their dog, Ellie the Shih Tzu.
-Amongst her other passions: trivia, Southern foods, Red Sox baseball, and finding creative ways of squeezing every inch of storage space out of her tiny bathroom.
+A graduate of University of North Carolina at Chapel Hill, and with a Master of Public Policy and Administration from California State University at Long Beach, Kate has a passion for lifelong learning.
+When she is not at KM, she can be found taking in the sights and sounds on and around Venice Beach with her husband, Christopher, and their dog, Ellie the Shih Tzu.
+Amongst her other fun distractions: trivia, Southern foods, Red Sox baseball, thrift store shopping, and finding creative ways of squeezing every inch of storage space out of her bungalow’s tiny bathroom.

 Since the day she got married, Joanne has been immersed in synagogue life.
 Initially as a volunteer, she began her involvement at Temple Beth Am.
 After a couple of years as a Board Member there, she served successively as the Vice President of Finance and Vice President of Ways & Means.
 Joanne has worked professionally, benefitting from her prior practice as a CPA, at Stephen S Wise Temple (for 9 years), Adat Ari El (for 7 years), and now calls Kehillat Ma’arav her home.
 Joanne is married to Paul Klein.
 (He asked her out for the first time while in the synagogue parking lot after a late Board Meeting.)
 Together, they have four kids (five counting their son-in-law) and two grandkids that they truly adore.

 Director of Education and Youth Programming